-First, you outdoor chef supremes, make sure the meat, poultry or seafood to be grilled is fresh.
+First, make sure the meat, poultry or seafood to be grilled is fresh.
 Keep perishable foods refrigerated at 40 degrees Fahrenheit or colder until right before putting them on the gas or charcoal grill.

 Frozen foods should be thawed slowly in the refrigerator and not on the counter where harmful bacteria can form.

 Outdoor chefs also are encouraged to keep food in the refrigerator while it's being marinated.
 Also, left-over marinade sauce should never be used as marinade on cooked meat.

 Of course, cooks should always wash their hands after working with raw meat, poultry and fish, and should wipe work surfaces, cutting boards and dishes with hot, soapy water before and after using them.